Swift Bus Rapid Transit: Network expansion

 The Orange Line opened on March 30, 2024, and connects Edmonds College to Lynnwood and Mill Creek.
 It also serves Lynnwood City Center station, where it connects to the Link light rail system; Alderwood Mall; and the 164th Street corridor.
 Construction began in April 2022.
 The Blue Line was extended through Shoreline to Shoreline North/185th station on September 14, 2024, as part of the realignment of buses for the opening of the Lynnwood Link Extension.
 Community Transit also retrofitted existing Blue and Green line stations to use new digital signage and ticket vending machines; on-board digital signage is planned to be installed by late 2025.

 A fourth Swift route, named the Gold Line, is planned to extend bus rapid transit service to Marysville and Smokey Point by 2031 at a cost of $181 million.
-An extension of the Green Line into Downtown Bothell and the University of Washington, Bothell campus is planned to open by 2031 with up to six new stations.
+An extension of the Green Line into Downtown Bothell and the University of Washington, Bothell campus is planned to open by 2031 with up to six new stations, two of which would be shared with the upcoming Stride S3 Line.
 The Silver Line is planned to begin at Seaway Transit Center and travel along SR 527 and 132nd Street to a new park-and-ride lot in northern Cathcart.
 It is scheduled to begin construction in 2031 and open in 2037 at a cost of $153.6 million.
 A proposal to add an intra-city line within Everett between the Riverfront and waterfront areas was floated in 2019 during discussions of a merger between Community Transit and Everett Transit.